cloudwego/cloudwego.github.io/content/en/docs/monolake/Tutorial/config.md

 }
 ```

-In this example, the Context struct has a single field: peer_addr of type PeerAddr.
-The #[empty(EmptyContext)] and #[full(FullContext)] attributes define the type aliases for the empty and full versions of the context, respectively.
+In this example, the Context struct has a single field: peer_addr of type `PeerAddr`.
 It's important to note that the fields in the Context struct should correspond to the data that the `RoutingHandler` service expects to be available.
 In this case, the RoutingHandler requires the peer_addr information to be set in the context.

 By defining the Context using the certain_map crate, you can ensure that the necessary data is available at compile-time, preventing runtime errors and simplifying the implementation of your services.